alexaac/map-challenges/points/README.md

 ### Description

-The visualization below shows the populated places.
+The visualization shows the populated places on Earth.
 The bigger the circle, the greater the population.

 Cities with a bigger rank are more brightly coloured.